TheAenema/J.E.N.O.V.A/README.md

 - And Much More!

 > [!IMPORTANT]
-> Jenova Only Supports Godot 4.2+, Windows 7 to 11 x64, Linux and macOS support are not planned for now.
+> Jenova Only Supports Godot 4.2+, Windows 7 to 11 x64, Linux and Mac support are not planned for now.
->
 > At the moment Jenova only provides MSVC Support, However you can use Visual Studio directly.
+> If you need C++ Scripting with support of Linux or Mac you can use [Godot Sandbox](https://github.com/libriscv/godot-sandbox).

 > [!NOTE]
 > Current builds doe not include the Virtual Machine and Emulator.
 While the code for these features is present, they are disabled because they are still heavily under development.